M23604/el-notes/Stats and Quotes Notes.md

 - Ten of 24 US Governmental agencies surveyed plan to broaden their use of facial recognition systems by 2023, while eighteen of 24 currently use some form of the technology, according to an August 2021 report by the US Government Accountability Office (GAO).
 - [Facial recognition has proved to be less accurate on people with darker skin](https://news.mit.edu/2018/study-finds-gender-skin-type-bias-artificial-intelligence-systems-0212), women, and younger and older people,  according to a 2018 paper presented by MIT and Stanford University researchers.
 This was due to the fact that dataset used to assess its performance was more than 77 percent male and more than 83 percent white.
 Leading to a disparity of nearly 46% for some individuals.
+- [Your face is not a barcode - Arguments against Facial Recognition Technology (2003)](https://pages.gseis.ucla.edu/faculty/agre/bar-code.html) Comprehensive list of arguments against the use of facial recognition and rebuttals of common arguments.
+  - Large potential by abuse by governments (e.g. China & Uyghers) or becoming compromised by hackers
+  - As opposed to other similar technologies like fingerprinting, facial recognition requires least cooperation from the individual as one can be identified in a crowd from afar.
+Thus it is quite open to attack vectors.
+  - Quite fallible to false positives and inaccuracies from poor lighting conditions e.g.
+  - Inefficient among all the false positives, i.e. 1 terrorist among 1000 false positives.
+Other measures may be preferable for such use-cases, despite scares pushing towards facial recognition post-9/11.
+  - Hard to give effective notice, and gain proper consent.
+Adoption in public spaces such as government buildings or other institutions means it is a fait accompli that those uncomfortable with the technology have to accept.
+  - Technology may not necessarily be only accessible and implemented by the government but also by businesses or district authorities, who may wittingly or unwittingly abuse the technology
+  - Sets a poor precedents as even if it is well-implemented by wealthier and democratic governments with respect for civil liberties, it may gain adoption among less enlightened governments.
+For instance, a report by The Conservation where some Chinese citizens were informally interviewed on their thoughts on the government's inexorable push for social surveillance systems believed the west also had similar concepts of social credit which China is justified to follow to catch up with other superpowers.
+They welcome the infringements of the civil liberties in favor of the public order solidified by such developments (May not necessarily be deluded, just differing culture).
+If the west must adopt facial recognition to protect the nation or safeguard their democracy, then the artificial 'Tian' watching over Chinese citizens or similar facsimilies that may prop up in other nations will only gain in prevalance and apparent signficance in protecting a nation's civil morals.
+- Facial recognition used to catch felons at a Superbowl in Tampa, Florida 2001

 ### Security